Cherryaki1/ConUHacksIX-Rice/README.md

 Frontend: React.js with Next.js
 Backend: Flask
 AI Model: Pretrained model DistilBert.
 Pytorch + Hugging Face Transformers to apply Kaggle Dataset Sentiment140 to the model and fine-tune if necessary.
-GenAI mode: Gemini to generate appropriate suggestions based on sentiment analysis.
+APIs: X API to retrieve tweets.
+Gemini API to give a summary of the sentiment of the tweet and offer appropriate mental health resources as needed.